jfjlaros/max7301/docs/usage.rst

 | MAX7301AAI   | 28     | ``false``   |
 +--------------+--------+-------------+

-If we have the clock, data in, data out and chip select on pins 4, 5, 6 and 7 respectively and our chip is of type MAX7301ANI, initialise the class instance as follows:
+If, for example, we have the clock, data in, data out and chip select on pins 4, 5, 6 and 7 respectively and our chip is of type MAX7301ANI, initialise the class instance as follows:

 .. code:: cpp